 One of the questions I frequently get asked living in Mexico is if I get lonely.

-It's probable that a lot of people are getting asked that question, even if they don't live in two countries
+It's probable that a lot of singles are asked that question, even if they don't live in two countries

 For the first time in the history of America, more people are living single than living in a family.